Menu Close

 Non-subscribers click here for access.

-April was a challenging month.
+5/9/22 April was a challenging month.
 The final tally of closed picks in April had an average loss of 0.4% with an average holding period of 11 calendar days.
 My system does not do well when the average low to low cycle duration drops below 4 weeks.
-Normally that doesn’t happen too often, but we must roll with the punches when it does.
+Non-subscribers click here for access.

 March was better.
-Picks closed in March had an average gain of 4% with an average holding period of 23 days.
+Picks closed in March had an average gain of 4% with an average holding period of 23 calendar days.
+Non-subscribers click here for access.

-The new picks, along with picks that remain open, and those closed out last week, are shown on the table below.
-Charts of new and open picks are below that (subscriber report only).
+All active picks and those closed out last week are shown on the table below.
+Charts of new and open picks are below that.
+Non-subscribers click here for access.

 Technical Trader subscribers click here to download the complete report.